Healthy Thriving Vibrant Communities

 I am a community planner and geographer that works towards building healthy, thriving, and vibrant communities.

 I seek out complex policy and research challenges - triangulating their details and dissecting the underlying processes so as to enact change.
-Techniques from the fields of impact assessment and geographic information sciences cuts across my praxis.
+Techniques from the fields of impact assessment and geographic information sciences cuts across my scholarship and professional practice.
 The challenges I tend to focus on are in the area of healthy communities - with an emphasis on housing, parks, food, and youth wellbeing.
 In a rapidly urbanizing Canada and broader world, understanding how communities are built, maintained, and function is more important than ever to addressing current affordability, public health, and climate challenges.

-I am a Canada Graduate Scholar, Sport Canada Research Fellow, and Salzburg Global Seminar Fellow in the World Urban Parks' Emerging Urban Leaders program.
-I am currently based at The University of Western Ontario in London, Canada, working towards a Doctorate in Geography and Environment.
-I hold a Masters from Western in geography, and an Undergraduate in Planning and Diploma in Environmental Assessment from the University of Waterloo.
-In addition to my studies, I am currently working towards my Registered Professional Planner designation.
-I give back to my community as President of the Town and Gown Association of Ontario and on the Board of the International Town and Gown Association.
+I recently completed a Doctorate in Geography from The University of Western Ontario in London, Canada.
+I hold a Masters in Geography from Western, and an Undergraduate in Planning and Diploma in Environmental Assessment from the University of Waterloo.
+In addition to my studies, I am currently working towards my Registered Professional Planner designation in Canada.
+I give back to my community as President of the Town and Gown Association of Ontario and on the Board of the International Town and Gown Association

 Beyond research and practice, I am a recreational cyclist, relaxed fisherman, and avid downhill skier in the winter time.
 I am a Jurassic Park fan, PC and board gamer, and appreciate the finer points of wine and whisky.
 Feel free to drop me a note.
 I am always looking for new adventures, new friends, and new challenges.

 Badge for being a Candidate Member of the Ontario Professional Planners Institute